jolthoff/PhosphorescentLlama/client/synthesis/README.md

 Creates a source instance with envelope buffer as buffer, connects that instance to the output, and schedules it to start at the time specified by the first argument.
+In the case that an envelope is in execution at the scheduling time, that envelope will be stopped and the new one will be triggered.

 ### Example: